ndiego/blox-scheduler/readme.md

 # Blox Scheduler Add-on

-The Scheduler Add-on is an extension of the Wordpress plugin [Blox](https://github.com/ndiego/blox).
+The Scheduler Add-on is an extension of the WordPress plugin [Blox](https://github.com/ndiego/blox).

 > **Warning**
 >